REX2626/Astro-Attack/README.md

 Change player health to armour, top 50% can be healed but lower 50% can only be repaired at a station

+Armour:
+A few armour slots (5), but is a bar
+You can repair a whole slot with some scrap, if slot is only still damaged, you still have to pay full slot price When health is damaged, it effects how ships work, e.g. start smoking, visual screen effects, speed reduced, shield stops working, weapon not as effective
+When bits of player ship stops working, message should come up Some visual to show armour, and it breaking
+Once armour is broken, all damage goes into health Weapons have a certain amount of penetration, more penetration, more damage to health Missile have low pen, sniper has high pen

 Change scrap drop to be proportional to enemy difficulty

 CONSOLE FUNCTIONALITY TO ADD: